TheRenegadeCoder/sample-programs/archive/v/visual-basic/README.md

-# Sample Programs in Visual-basic
+# Sample Programs in Visual Basic

-Welcome to Sample Programs in Visual-basic!
-To find documentation related to the Visual-basic
+Welcome to Sample Programs in Visual Basic!
+To find documentation related to the Visual Basic
     code in this repo, look [here](https://sample-programs.therenegadecoder.com/languages/visual-basic).
      Otherwise, below you'll find a list of code snippets in this collection.
     Code snippets preceded by :warning: link to a GitHub